-- Refer to the BRAC's Product Accreditation Information Sheet (PDF, 104.14 KB) for the mandatory documentation that must be submitted with the application
+- Refer to the BRAC Accreditation Application Lodgement Check Sheet (PDF, 119.71 KB) for the mandatory documentation that must be submitted with the application.

 - Submit the application with the relevant fee and supporting documentation via email to BRAC@vba.vic.gov.au.

 You will be notified when the BRAC intends to consider your application.
-The BRAC may ask you to supply further test reports, appraisals or opinions to help them make a decision.
+The BRAC may ask you to supply further test reports, appraisals or opinions to help them make a determination.

-You will responsible for arranging and paying for any reports, appraisals or opinions requested by the BRAC.
+You are responsible for arranging and paying for any reports, appraisals or opinions requested by the BRAC.